auth0/docs/articles/user-profile/customdb.md

 ## Update users through migration

-If you have [enabled user migration](/connections/database/migrating), and a user has already been migrated to the Auth0 database, then Auth0 will not query your database again for the user profile.
-And therefore all changes made in the custom database for that user will never reflect in Auth0.
+If you have [enabled user migration](/connections/database/migrating) and a user has already been migrated to the Auth0 database, then Auth0 will not query your database again for the user profile.
+Therefore, all changes made in the custom database for that user will never reflect in Auth0.

 Once a user has been migrated, you will also be able to update fields such as `email` and `email_verified` via the Management API.
-However, normal rules for updating other user fields will still apply as described in the [Normalized User Profile](/user-profile/normalized) (for example, you will still not be able to update fields such as `nickname`, `picture` and so on).
+However, normal rules for updating other user fields will still apply as described in the [Normalized User Profile](/user-profile/normalized) (for example, you will still not be able to update fields such as `nickname`, `picture`, and so on).

 ## User profile cache